Once you've received your accommodation contract make sure you read the Terms and Conditions carefully before you accept.

 “What happens if I can't pay the rent?”

-You must tell the Student Finance (Fees) office as soon as possible if you will have difficulties paying the rent at the agreed times.
+You must tell the Student Fees team as soon as possible if you will have difficulties paying the rent at the agreed times.
 Ring the phone number shown on your bill or find it in Payment contacts.
-If you do not pay your accommodation fees instalment by the due date, the University will levy an administration charge of £20 at the beginning of the month following the due date.
-A further £20 will be charged for each subsequent month the instalment remains unpaid.
+If you do not pay your rent within 14 days of the due date for payment, we will charge you interest at the annual rate of 3% above the Bank of England base rate on the amount of unpaid rent, from the due date for payment until actual payment.
 You will be expected to clear your account before the end of the contract.
 If you don't, you may not be able to take other University accommodation.

 “What happens if I have a complaint about another resident/member of staff?”